toby1984/sms-gateway/README.md

 # Features

+- REST endpoint for sending SMS
+- REST endpoint for querying service status (uptime, modem status)
+- Discovery of serial port interface to use based on USB vendorId and productId
 - pending messages get stored in ${dataDir}/incoming , delivered messages get stored in ${dataDir}/sent
 - up to two configurable rate limits
 - failed deliveries will be retried indefinitely but with exponential back-off (just delete messages from the ${dataDir}/incoming folder to get rid of those)
 - supports sending keep-alive SMS after a configurable interval has elapsed without any SMS being sent (useful to prevent mobile providers disabling prepaid cards for going unused for too long)
 - tested with Huawei E3351 2G USB stick as well as E3372h-320 4G USB stick

 # Building